 Since our founding in 1987, the HIV Center for Clinical and Behavioral Studies has conducted research on HIV prevention, treatment, and care.
-In 2013, the HIV Center received its sixth renewal from NIMH to provide support for HIV-related research through six Cores and with the following three primary aims:
+In 2018, the HIV Center received its seventh renewal from NIMH to provide support for HIV-related research with the following three primary aims:

 Research associated with the HIV Center comprises approximately 40 individual studies involving more than 100 investigators and staff from disciplines that include psychology, psychiatry, public health, anthropology, sociology, and social work.
 We work in New York City and State, nationally, and internationally.
 In all, the HIV Center is one of the oldest and most productive continuously funded AIDS research centers in the United States.